dirtyfilthy/siem-from-scratch/README.md

         end
     end

-You can base copy this from the example VagrantFile in the project directory.
+You can copy this from the example VagrantFile in the project directory.
 A more granular example VagrantFile is provided at "VagrantFile.verbose" if you need more control over the provisioning process.

 ## Beats Agents